artsman/PostgreSQLNotify/README.md

 PostgreSQLNotify
 ================

-PostgreSQL Worker with support for LISTEN/NOTIFY
+Omnis Studio PostgreSQL Worker with support for LISTEN/NOTIFY